concord-consortium/docker-volume-sync/README.md

 CMD ["cat", "/app/test_files/zzz.txt"]
 ```

-wait-for-it requries bash, so bash is added, it then downloads the wait-for-it script,
+wait-for-it requires bash, so bash is added, then the  wait-for-it script is downloaded,
-and makes it executable.
+and made executable.

 ### Configuration